Altinn/altinn-studio-docs/content/altinn-studio/guides/monitor-and-instrument/_index.en.md

 ---
-title: Instrument and monitor
+title: Monitor and instrument
-linktitle: Instrument and monitor
+linktitle: Monitor and instrument
 description: Get started with Altinn monitoring tools and instrumentation
 toc: true
 weight: 990